UniMath/agda-unimath/src/metric-spaces/universal-property-short-maps-cauchy-pseudocompletions-of-pseudometric-spaces.lagda.md

   g ∘ κ ~ f
 ```

-if and only if the images `Cf u` of Cauchy approximations `u : C P` are
+if and only if the images of Cauchy approximations under `C f` are
 [convergent](metric-spaces.convergent-cauchy-approximations-metric-spaces.md) in
 `M`.
 In that case, `f` is called a
 {{#concept "precomplete short map" Disambiguation="from a pseudometric space to a metric space" Agda=precomplete-short-map-Pseudometric-Space}}